 1. The child must meet Ohio’s qualifications for one or more of the 13 disabilities listed in the IDEA:

 Autism, Deaf-Blindness, Deafness, Emotional Disturbance, Hearing Impairment, Intellectual Disability, Multiple Disabilities, Orthopedic Impairment, Other Health Impairment, Specific Learning Disability, Speech or Language Impairment, Traumatic Brain Injury, Visual Impairment

 2. The student's disability must have an adverse effect on his/her academic performance to such a degree that special education and related services must be considered in order for the student to be successful in school.

 *Not all children who have a disability require special education and related services.
 Many are able to participate in their classrooms with few or minor program modifications.

 *It is important to note that RTI, within a three-tier intervention model, is also a part of special education eligibility decision-making as required by 34 CFR 300.309.

 If you are aware of a child who you think may have a disability, please contact Keith Rydell, Program Services Director at 419-749-9100 ext.
 1026.

 Each time a student with a disability is evaluated or the district develops, reviews, or revises the child’s IEP, the district will notify the parent, by letter or electronic means, about both the Autism Scholarship program and the Jon Peterson Special Needs Scholarship (JPS).
-If you wish to inquire about these programs, visit the links below.
+If you wish to inquire about these programs, visit the links to the right.